RectSrc/rpm/README.md

 ## Submitting package to rpm
 To submit your package, it can only be a .dll, then you fill in [this form](https://forms.gle/1HpLd7vfnogb3J388), it will ask you to upload
 ## Adding dependicies
-To add dependicies, add a deps.dps
+To add dependicies, add a folder called *projectname*-DEPS, replace *projectname* with the package name.
+Then in that folder add deps.dps.
+Then in deps.dps, list each file used, split with new lines.